stacksjs/stacks/README.md

 pnpm docs:serve # serves the documentation site
 ```

-_The `package.json` may contain additional useful snippets you want to be aware of._
+_The `package.json` contains additional useful snippets you may want to be aware of._

-Because we optimize toward the development of easily reusable & composable component libraries, our primary intention is always _keep it simple, yet configurable_:
+Because we optimize toward the development of easily reusable & composable component libraries, our primary intention is to always _keep it simple, yet configurable_:

 ```html
 <html>